 - If the problem persists, return the computer to its factory settings by disconnecting the power adapter, removing the battery, and holding down the power (ひ) button for at least 5 seconds. - If you recently installed additional memory, make sure that it is correctly installed and that it is compatible with your computer.
-See whether removing it and reinstalling the old memory allows the computer to start up (see "Installing Memory" on page 35). - Press the power (ひ) button and immediately hold down the Command (発), Option, P, and R keys simultaneously until you hear the startup sound a second time to reset the parameter RAM (PRAM). - If you still can't start up your MacBook, see "Learning More, Service, and Support" on page 52 for information about contacting Apple for service.
+See whether removing it and reinstalling the old memory allows the computer to start up (see page 37). - Press the power (也) button and immediately hold down the Command (発), Option, P, and R keys simultaneously until you hear the startup sound a second time.
+This resets the parameter RAM (PRAM). - If you still can't start up your MacBook, see "Learning More, Service, and Support" on page 54 for information about contacting Apple for service.

-If the display suddenly goes black or your MacBook freezes
+If the screen suddenly goes black or your MacBook freezes